-As long as you wear the watch well and it snugs in position, you’ll get accurate heart rate reading.
+As long as you wear the watch well and it snugs in position, you’ll get accurate heart rate readings.
 It’s a good one for exercises like resting and brisk walking.

-However, you won’t get accurate results if you use this on activities that involve constant muscles movement.
+However, you won’t get accurate results if you use this on activities that involve constant muscle movement.

 This fitness tracker lets you pre-select the activity that you would like.
-And then you can use the GPS sensor to determine distance, speed, and even view your route from the dashboard.
+And then you can use the GPS sensor to determine distance and speed, and even view your route from the dashboard.